DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 #### 5. Create a Test Secret:

-Log in as the sec-admin user for this step, or assign the role to your current root account as well.
+Log in as the sec-admin user for this step, or assign the role to my current root account as well.

-In your Key Vault, select **Secrets** under Objects.
+In the Key Vault, select **Secrets** under Objects.

 Click **Generate/Import. **